cirruslabs/cirrus-ci-docs/docs/guide/FreeBSD.md

 ## FreeBSD Virtual Machines

-It is possible to run FreeBSD Virtual Machines the same way one can run [Linux containers](linux.md) on FreeBSD Community Cluster.
+It is possible to run FreeBSD Virtual Machines the same way one can run [Linux containers](linux.md) on the FreeBSD Community Cluster.
-Simply use `freebsd_instance` in `.cirrus.yml` files:
+To accomplish this, use `freebsd_instance` in your `.cirrus.yml`:

 ```yaml
 freebsd_instance: